PCAssistSoftware/NtfsReader/README.md

     ' Subscribe to NtfsReader diagnostic messages
     AddHandler NtfsReader.DiagnosticMessage, AddressOf NtfsReader_DiagnosticMessage

-    ' Enable verbose diagnostics (optional - only when troubleshooting - will make logs large!)
+    ' Enable verbose diagnostics (optional - only when troubleshooting - will make logs large and app slower!)
     NtfsReader.EnableVerboseDiagnostics = True  ' ✅ Set to False for normal use

     ' ...  rest of your code ...